viacheslav-lasukov/PMBoK6/Tools and Techniques/Text-Oriented Formats.md

 ---
 tags:
   - "tool-technique"
-  - "data-representation"
+  - "tool-technique/data-representation"
 Description: "[[Text-Oriented Formats#Description|📝]]"
 ---
 # Description
 Team member responsibilities that require detailed descriptions can be specified in [[text-oriented formats]].

-Can be used as templates for future projects, especially when the information is updated throughout the current project by applying [[lessons learned]].
+Can be used as templates for future projects, especially when the [[Information]] is updated throughout the current project by applying [[lessons learned]].

 Fre known by various names:
 - position descriptions